cfoss-coveo/search-ui/README.md

 - documentOpen
 : User clicks on a search result

-And the main event type for when an action cause is not provided is:
+And the main event type for when an action cause is not provided:

 - getMoreResults
 : User clicked on a pagination button